yclas/documentation/how-to-integrate-your-custom-fields-into-selected-categories.md

 permalink: /how-to-integrate-your-custom-fields-into-selected-categories/
 keywords: category, field
 ---
 After adding the possibility of creating custom fields on our 2.0.7 version, we added a new feature on our new release.
-With this feature you could **include any custom field you create into any selected category**.
+With this feature you could **make any custom field apply to any category you select**.
 This walk-through will show you how you could do that easily with our new 2.1 version.

 Our previous "How to" post showed you how you could [create and manage custom fields]({{ site.baseurl }}/how-to-create-custom-fields).